 WASHINGTON INTERNATIONAL PIANO ARTISTS COMPETITION

-The Washington International Piano Artists Competition is normally held annually late to mid July, but in 2012 it commenced on the second day of August.
+The Washington International Piano Artists Competition is generally held annually in the third or fourth week in July.
 The public is cordially invited to all rounds of the competition.
 Several events are free and open to the public.
 Others are available for a nominal contribution.
-The WIPAC Celebratory Dinner following the last day of competition is normally catered and requires advanced reservation and payment.
+The WIPAC Celebratory Dinner following the last day of competition is catered and requires advanced reservation and payment.
 Masterclass events require a nominal audit fee at the door.
 Competitors are invited to submit their names on a first come first serve basis for performances in master classes.
-The masterclass performance fee is $50.00.
-Audit fee is $25.00.
-Competitors receive one free audit class with their application fee.
+The masterclass performance fee will be $65.00 in 2015.
+Audit fee is $35.00.
+Competitors receive one free audit class with their application fee, and a CD of their preliminary round.
+Additional CD performances are available for a small charge by the recordist.
 The public is also invited to all masterclasses of the competition at the audit fee.
 Contributions at the door help to keep our master class fees lower for the benefit of the pianists.

 WIPAC solicits membership donations in support of its mission and this competition, and relies heavily on public support to achieve its mission.
 Your donations are tax deductible to the extent permitted by law.
 Please be generous.